-But what qualifications must one meet to enroll in this elite institution, and what’s Cornell University’s acceptance rate?
-Then read on to learn more about it!
+But what qualifications must you meet to enroll in this elite institution, and what is Cornell University’s acceptance rate?
+Read on to learn more about it.
 Additionally, to help you accomplish your academic objectives, we’ll also look at some tactics for increasing your chances of getting into Cornell University.

 Cornell University Acceptance Rate

-So, students must put in a lot of effort to submit a compelling application highlighting their academic prowess, abilities, and experiences.
+So, students must put in a lot of effort to submit a compelling application that highlights their academic strengths, abilities, and experiences.

 Preparing for Cornell University